esrf-bliss/Lima-camera-slsdetector/doc/installation.rst

      BL control ...
     ...

-**Note:** the latest version of the *daemon_adm* package allows the propagation of the real-time priority capabilities configured as resource limits, so **it is safe** to start the server through the *dserver* remote utility. **If the command *bliss_dserver start* is used, start the server in background and avoid *-fg* option**, so the *LimaCCDs* process is decoupled from the terminal, reducing the risks of CPU blocking.
+.. note:: the latest version of the *daemon_adm* package allows the propagation of the real-time priority capabilities configured as resource limits, so **it is safe** to start the server through the *dserver* remote utility. **If the command *bliss_dserver start* is used, start the server in background and avoid *-fg* option**, so the *LimaCCDs* process is decoupled from the terminal, reducing the risks of CPU blocking.

 SPEC
 ----